lexDAO/Grants/README.md

 Please reach out to grants.lead@lexdao.org if you would like to request a grant.

-Currently, we are only approving grants requested by LexDAO members
+Currently, we are only approving grants requested by [LexDAO members](https://lexdao.org/membership).

 If your grant is approved, it'll go through this process: